jensljungblad/elemental_components/README.md

 ### Assets

-In order to require assets such as CSS, either require them manually in the manifest, e.g. `application.css`:
+The `app/components` directory is automatically added to `Rails.application.config.assets.paths` which means CSS assets can be referenced, regardless if you are using sprockets or propshaft.

+If using sprockets, require in i.e. `application.css`:

 ```css
 /*